justwalaa/chargix-production/docs/01-technology-and-results-report.md

 - **Frontend (Flutter)** — a single cross-platform codebase serving both the driver and the station-operator experiences.
-- **State management** — `ChangeNotifier` with the `provider` package, organized under a repository pattern so the UI never accesses data sources directly.
+- **State management** — Flutter's built-in `ChangeNotifier`, organized under a repository pattern so the UI never accesses data sources directly (no third-party state-management package is used).
 - **Backend (Firebase)** — Authentication, Cloud Firestore (database), and Cloud Messaging (push notifications), all managed services.
 - **External services** — Google Maps SDK (map rendering) and Google Places API